 If you have surplus cash or are a complete technophile, one handed gaming keyboards are definitely worth buying.
 However, that is only when you play games that make use of the traditional WSAD setup and perhaps a few others.
 Else, you’re going to be bitterly disappointed that your compact keyboard won’t work properly.

 In addition, for anybody who is looking for a hybrid keyboard for both gaming and professional work, there’s absolute no chance that one handed gaming keyboards will be suitable for you.
 So, we would recommend opting for something a little more traditional.
 If the hybrid nature of your keyboard is the priority, you don’t need to spend hundreds on the full keyboard.
 A mid-range keyboard will do just fine for most gamers.

-That said, for gaming laptop users, one handed gaming keyboards extend your existing functionality and provide improved ergonomics which is a huge victory.
+That said, for portable gaming laptop users, one handed gaming keyboards extend your existing functionality and provide improved ergonomics which is a huge victory.
 Many people often purchase standalone keyboards to plug into their gaming laptops and therefore a dedicated one-handed gaming keyboard will save you a few bucks too!

 Overall, we would grade one handed keyboards as a ”buy with caution”.
 Do your research and make sure that you ultimately need this accessory before taking the plunge and investing a further $50-70 on your gaming setup.

 What are your thoughts on one-handed keyboards for gaming?
 Hit us up in the comments below with whether you think one handed keyboards are worth the hype.
 When you’re done, don’t forget to check out our editors other incredible technology and game reviews below!